 More about me:

-As Dr. Seuss once said, “I like nonsense, it wakes up the brain cells.
-Fantasy is a necessary ingredient in living, it’s a way of looking at life through the wrong end of a telescope.
+Dr. Seuss once said, “I like nonsense, it wakes up the brain cells.
+Fantasy is a necessary ingredient in living… it’s a way of looking at life through the wrong end of a telescope.
 Which is what I do, and that enables you to laugh at life’s realities.”
-I embrace this whimsical perspective, blending the sacred and the silly in my art-making, facilitation, and teaching.
+I embrace this whimsical perspective, blending the sacred and the silly in my art-making, teaching, and facilitation—a playful yet reverent approach to the awe-inspiring.

-I currently reside in the Seattle area with my family, a chatty cat, a well-stocked craft supply closet, and a variety of snacks.
+I live in the Seattle area with my family, a very chatty cat, a well-stocked craft closet, and a generous snack stash.

-My screen prints are the perfect size for mailing or gifting– brighten someone’s day and strengthen human connection.
+My screen prints are perfect for mailing or gifting—small acts of beauty that brighten someone’s day and help strengthen human connection..

 CONTACT ME TO ORDER!